How to Keep Spiders Out of Your Bedroom

 6. Use a door sweep

-Talking of doors, this is a simple spider-repellent trick that also doubles up as insulation.
+Door sweeps are a simple spider-repellent that also doubles as insulation.
 Install a door sweep on your bedroom door to prevent spiders and other insects from creeping underneath.

 7. Patch entry points

-Make sure tiny gaps are sealed off to keep spiders away from your house and prevent them from getting into your bedroom.
+Make sure tiny gaps are sealed off to keep spiders away from your home and prevent them from entering your bedroom.
 Use sealants such as caulk in keyholes, under doors or around windows, electrical wiring, and any other gaps you find in walls.

 8. Avoid eating in bed

-No matter how careful you are, the odd toast crumb is going to make it onto your bedsheets, and this will attract insects.
+No matter how careful you are, if you eat in bed, the odd toast crumb will make it onto your bed sheets, attracting insects.
 Spiders will then be attracted to these insects, and you’ll soon find yourself sharing your bed with creepy crawlies.

-In a nutshell, keeping spiders out of your home is all about knowing why they come in and taking simple steps to stop them.
-By spotting common UK spiders like house spiders and false widows, you can handle them better.
-Clean regularly, seal up cracks, and use natural repellents to keep your home cosy and spider-free.
+Keeping spiders out of your home is all about knowing why they come in and taking simple steps to stop them.
+So, remember to clean regularly, seal up cracks, and use natural repellents to keep your home cosy and spider-free.

 A spider walks on a wooden table outside.